 As for many of these ‘down home’ dishes, the measurements here are really pretty loose.
 You can add more or less tomato, and more or less potato (or omit the potato altogether, in which case you will have trippa alla fiorentina).

-The finishing in the oven is a nice touch if you make your tripe ahead and want to reheat it.
+The finishing your tripe and potatoes in the oven is a nice touch if you make your tripe ahead and want to reheat it.
 Like most long simmered dishes, this one is even better made that way.